SchoolofComputerScience/scs-issues/README.md

 # scs-issues

 This is the repository to submit issues for the SCS Tech Team

 Any feature requests, questions, or bug fixes can be reported here.

+Try to in alpha avoid particular interface Q/A type bugs and focus more on the concept.

+Thank you.

 ---